yumupgrades for production use, this is the repository for you.

 Do you stay with your domain registrar’s DNS nameservers?

-Should you switch to the DNS nameservers provided by VPS company?
+Should you switch to the DNS nameservers provided by your VPS company?

 Or you would use something different.